-Charlie is an amazingly intelligent Portuguese Water Dog, eager to please and to work all day but his parent’s sedate lifestyle, age, and energy levels are not a good match for him.
+Charlie is an amazingly intelligent Golden Retriever, eager to please and to work all day but his parent’s sedate lifestyle, age, and energy levels are not a good match for him.
 So how do you rectify a situation where the parents are unwilling or unable to fulfill a pet’s most basic innate desires?
 What proactive, easy games can be played by a dog independently, regardless of a parent’s busy lifestyle, or if a parent’s energy level doesn’t match their dog’s energy?